giz-berlin/keycloak-expire-user-accounts/README.md

 [![pipeline status](https://rechenknecht.net/giz/keycloak/expire-user-accounts/badges/main/pipeline.svg)](https://rechenknecht.net/giz/keycloak/expire-user-accounts/-/commits/main)

 This provider allows you to set an individual expiration date for user accounts.
-Once that date has passed, users are no longer able to log in.
+Once that date has passed, users are no longer able to log in and disabled in Keycloak.

 ## Installation